AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

 ## Edit quick segments

 1. Hover over the quick segment and select the pencil icon.
-1. Edit the segment definition or the segment name.
+1. Edit the segment definition and/or the segment name.
+1. Click [!UICONTROL Apply].

 ## Save quick segments